DeeJayCar/DS201-Covid_Happy-Project/README.md

 ## **Conclusion and Future Studies**

-s we conclude our cursory, exploratory analysis of the COVID-19 dataset and World Happiness Report dataset, we determined that happiness did not significantly shift globally between 2019 and 2020-21, contradicting the generally accepted principle that global happiness plunged throughout
+As we conclude our cursory, exploratory analysis of the COVID-19 dataset and World Happiness Report dataset, we determined that happiness did not significantly shift globally between 2019 and 2020-21, contradicting the generally accepted principle that global happiness plunged throughout